 6. Christian Pastoral Support Worker

-Naomi Beames is our Christian Pastoral Support Worker.
-She provides a friendly adult presence in the yard at lunchtimes and recess times for students.
-Naomi’s role includes: in-class support of students, provision of Café 12 facilities for Year 12 students, the co-ordination of visiting groups to provide lunchtime activities and a point of contact for students with social needs.
+Andrew Kieselbach is our Christian Pastoral Support Worker.
+He provides a friendly adult presence in the yard at lunchtimes and recess times for students.
+Andrew’s role includes: in-class support of students, provision of Café 12 facilities for Year 12 students, the co-ordination of visiting groups to provide lunchtime activities and a point of contact for students with social needs.

 Our VET/ Pathways Coordinator provides valuable information to students around TAFE and University courses as well as regular updates about opportunities for traineeships, apprenticeships and employment through our Transition Broker.
 Assistance and advice with the application process is provided.
 Information sessions from TAFE, Universities and Employment Agencies help students to make valid and informed choices about their futures.